 Objective: To work collaboratively to create a picture story about winter animal activity using track stamps.

-Ahead of time, create a set of animal track stamps using the Track Stamp Kit.
+Ahead of time, create a set of animal track stamps using the Track Stamp templates.
 Have the children work in pairs or small groups.
 Give each group one or two animal stamps.
 If using two, have one animal be a predator and the other its prey.
 Each group should collaborate on a story plot, then draw the setting.
 Once they have confirmed their characters’ track patterns, distribute inkpads to use with the stamps to print sets of tracks.
 When finished, have the children take turns sharing drawings, while the others use the evidence depicted to guess their stories.

 UPPER GRADES CHALLENGE: Sizing up Tracks (Grades 5-6)

 Objective: To use mathematical data to distinguish between tracks of similar patterns.

 Have the children work in small groups.
 Give each team a Sizing Up Tracks sheet that shows the life-sized prints of an animal with a hopping track pattern.
 The prints are grouped in sets of four – two front and two hind prints – as they would appear in the snow.
 Ask children to measure and record the trail width for each set of prints.
 All measurements should be taken in centimeters.
 After measuring ten sets of prints, calculate the average and compare it to averages given in the Average Trail Width table (shown below) to determine which animal made these tracks.

 Average Trail Width*

 White-footed Mouse 3.5-4.5cm

 Red Squirrel 7.5-11cm

 Answer: chipmunk when printed on 11 x 17” paper; white-footed mouse on 8 ½ x 11” paper.